gotyourback1212/CS-403---YISP/README.md

                     (passFail (+ 10 5) 15) ; Expected Output: PASSED
                 </pre>
             </ul>
              <p> Below is just few sample test cases that have been ran.
 Additional test cases can be seen by running the testCases.lisp file.
-The results can be seen in the testResults.txt file.</p>
+The results can be seen in the testResults.txt file.
+I also implemented a print function and Strings for testing purposes only.</p>
         <details style="margin-left: 20px;">
             <summary><strong>Arithmetic Operations</strong></summary>
             <ul>